San Marcos Growers LogoSan Marcos Growers

 Schotia brachypetala comes from warm relatively dry forests along river and stream banks of the Eastern South African north into Mozambique and Zimbabwe.
 The name Schotia honors Richard van der Schot, the chief gardener of the Imperial Garden at Schönbrun Austria and the specific epithet is from Greek meaning "having short petals" in reference to the flowers that have petals mostly reduced to linear filaments.
 The common name Weeping Boer-bean comes from the copious amounts of nectar that tend to weep or drip, which makes it particularly attractive to birds and insects.
 It is also commonly called Tree Fuchsia and African Walnut.
 This tree was introduced into California by the Italian born botanist Dr. Francesco Franceschi (AKA Emanuele Orazio Fenzi) at his Santa Barbara nursery in 1900.
 In our area there is a very nice specimen of this tree growing in Manning Park in Montecito.

-The information about Schotia brachypetala displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Schotia brachypetala is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]